mia-care/documentation/docs/p4samd/handbook/verification.md

 - **Run all**: Execute all tests suites.
 - **View Details**: Click on a row to access the details of the selected test suite.
 - **Run Test Suite**: Execute a specific test suite.
-- **Delete Test Suite**: Open a modal that allow user to delete a specific test suites.
+- **Delete Test Suite**: Delete a specific test suite, without deleting the associated tests.
-- **Edit Test Suite**: Open a modal that let the user modify a specific test suite.
+- **Edit Test Suite**: Allows users modify a specific test suite, such as the title.

 ### Selection

-All test suite that can be executed (have an api trigger and some tests associated) can be selected.
-Selection allow to execute multiple test suite in a single execution.
+All test suites that can be executed (so that they have an api trigger and one or more associated tests) can be selected.
+Selection allow to execute multiple test suite in a single action.

 ### Detail